michaelchips/michaelchips.github.io/content/projects/list.md

 # Volq
 **May 2025 to Present** [\[Read more\]](/projects/volq)

-**Description:** Interpreted programming language for simulating quantum computing algorithms
+**Description:** An easy-to-learn interpreted programming language for simulating quantum computing algorithms

 **Languages:** Python